5267/ML/type-of-algorithms/README.md

 **How does it work ?**

-combines a set of weak learners and delivers improved prediction accuracy.
+Boosting is a sequential process, where each subsequent model attempts to correct the errors of the previous model. it combines a set of weak learners and delivers improved prediction accuracy.
 At any instant t, the model outcomes are weighed based on the outcomes of previous instant t-1.
 The outcomes **predicted correctly** are given a **lower weight** and the ones miss-classified are weighted higher.

 Let’s understand it visually:
 ![Alt text](https://github.com/5267/ML/blob/master/resources/pics/boosting.png?raw=true)